Match of the Day

-Match of the Day (abbreviated to MOTD) is a football highlights programme, typically broadcast on BBC One on Saturday nights during the Premier League season.
+Match of the Day (abbreviated to MOTD) is a men’s football highlights programme, typically broadcast on BBC One on Saturday nights during the Premier League season.

 Match of the Day is one of the BBC's longest-running shows, having been on air since 22 August 1964.
 In 2015, Guinness World Records recognised it "as the longest-running football television programme in the world."
+It was later longest active running sports TV program anywhere in the world after Hockey Night in Canada stopped airing over-the-air in Canada.
 Analysis is currently provided by Danny Murphy, Micah Richards and Alan Shearer, among others.
-Former England international striker Gary Lineker was the series' longest-serving presenter (1999—2025).
-From the 2004–05 season, a second programme, Match of the Day 2, has usually aired on a Sunday in the football season, featuring highlights of all the day's games, whilst showing the goals from the Saturday action.
+Former England striker Gary Lineker was the series' longest-serving presenter (1999–2025).
+From the 2004–05 season, a second programme, Match of the Day 2, has usually aired on a Sunday in the football season, featuring highlights of all the men’s games of the day, whilst showing the goals from the Saturday action.

 The show's theme tune was voted the most recognised television theme in a 2010 poll conducted by the PRS.

 History

 1960s

 Although the title was first used by the BBC for its Wimbledon tennis highlights programme in June 1964, the first football-related edition of Match of the Day was screened on BBC2 on 22 August 1964, and showed highlights of a game between Liverpool and Arsenal at Anfield.
 The programme's audience was estimated at only 20,000, less than half of the attendance at the ground.

 Match of the Day was not universally welcomed in the football world; in 1965 several clubs attempted to block a renewed deal with the BBC in fear of a drop in gate attendances at matches.
 Eventually, a compromise was reached where the BBC agreed not to reveal which match was to be shown until after the day's play had concluded.
 Following the success of the England team at the 1966 FIFA World Cup, the programme was moved from BBC2 to BBC1 for the start of the 1966–1967 season.
 The first colour edition was shown on 2 November 1968, when the programme moved back to BBC2 for one week, and a game between Chelsea and Manchester City was featured (BBC 2 was transmitted on 625 lines capable of showing colour).
-Two other First Division games from the 1968-69 season were also broadcast on BBC2 in colour.
+Two other First Division games from the 1968–69 season were also broadcast on BBC2 in colour.
 The first colour edition of Match of the Day on BBC1 was shown on 15 November 1969, where it featured a game between Liverpool and West Ham United.